So what is National Collegiate Student Loan Trusts?

 - They didn’t loan money to private student loan borrowers.

-- They were (allegedly) assigned private student loan.
+- They were (allegedly) assigned the private student loan.

 - They file private student loan lawsuits in state court.